 We can peel your arms, legs, back, and more with our body peel treatment.
 Some of the more popular body parts, aka “the forgotten zones,” are the skin on the neck, chest and hands.

 The skin on the neck and décolleté is thinner, contains fewer sebaceous glands and is often forgotten when applying corrective products and sunscreen.
 The skin on your hands often looks the most “beaten up” and spotty.
-A Mid-Depth to a Deep Peel will help to produce noticeable improvement in the texture and tone of your hands.
+A Mid-Depth Peel will help to produce noticeable improvement in the texture and tone of your hands.

 Yes, chemical peels are a core component of our acne treatment facials that address clearing active acne breakouts as well as old acne scars.